 You will also need a mold.
-You could use a 9 x 13 cake pan and line it with wax paper.
-I bought a used Rubbermaid bread box that is about 14" x 6" x 5".
+You could use a 9-by-13-inch cake pan and line it with wax paper.
+I bought a used Rubbermaid bread box that is about 14-by-6-by-5 inches.
 This makes a big block of soap that is not safe to cut with a knife.
 I cut it with a guitar string wrapped around a couple of chopstick handles.

 The hardest thing about soap is knowing when it is done.
 This is judged by a state called "trace."
 This is when a dribble of soap kind of stays on the surface instead of sinking into the pot.
 Think honey on a counter top as it slowly flattens out.

 - Lye — Mix in large pyrex measuring cup, stir with a chopstick saved from order-in Chinese food.
-Again, do not breathe the fumes.
-Wear goggles.
+Again: Do not breathe the fumes.
+Wear goggles and gloves.

 - 700 milliliters purified water